-The estimates of forebay-to-tailrace passage survival were calculated analogously to that of dam passage survival except the virtual-release group (V_1) was composed of fish known to have arrived at the forebay (i.e., detection array rkm 351, Figure 2.1) rather than at the dam face.
-These season-wide survival estimates were based on all release data across the season, regardless of spill conditions.
-Using the same statistical model as was used in estimating dam passage survival, forebay-to-tailrace survival for yearling Chinook salmon was and for steelhead,
+The estimates of forebay-to-tailrace passage survival were calculated analogously to that of dam passage survival except the virtual-release group (V_1) was composed of fish known to have arrived at the forebay array (i.e., detection array rkm 236, Figure 2.1) rather than at the dam face.
+The analyses used the same statistical models used in estimating dam passage survival.
+The full season estimates for yearling Chinook salmon and juvenile steelhead were made from a reduced model because likelihood ratio tests indicated the detection probability at CR113 and the $\lambda(=S \cdot p)$ parameters in the last reach were homogeneous between the three release groups.
+The full model was used for the early season estimate for yearling Chinook and steelhead.